Michigan

 Data Broker Registry

 The bill would create a public registry for data brokers, defined as entities that knowingly collect and sell or license personal data about consumers with whom they have no direct relationship.
-Data brokers would be required to register annually with the Attorney General beginning February 1, 2026.
+Data brokers would be required to register annually with the Attorney General beginning February 1, 2026 (a date that has now passed; any final enacted version would likely push this deadline forward).

 Enforcement

 SB 359 would be enforced exclusively by the Michigan Attorney General.
-There would be no private right of action, meaning individual consumers could not sue businesses directly under this law.
+There would be no private right of action.

 Internet Privacy Protection Act